 Chestnuts Roasting on an Open Fire by Mel Torme and Robert Wells and illustrated by Doris Barrette is a whimsical look at a family gathering for a traditional Christmas evening.
 I love how each line of the lyrics has been illustrated with the family activity (including the pets) that correlates to it!
 Caroling, lazying by the fire, anticipating Christmas by waiting by the window, smiling and eating together.
 It is a perfect Christmas song and makes a perfect family Christmas book!

-I’ve always had a favorite place in my heart for The Nutcracker.
+I've always had a favorite place in my heart for The Nutcracker.
 When I was about 8, my mother sewed a beautiful satin Christmas dress for me as well as one for my sister.
-As a family, we went to Chicago to watch a ballet of The Nutcraker.
+As a family, we went to Chicago to watch a ballet of The Nutcracker.
 I have always loved the music and the story of this Christmas tradition.
-I’m delighted that this year my daughter and I have enjoyed reading a retelling of the story in her collection of Incredible Illustrated Stories, so now she too loves the Nutcracker story!
-I am excited to introduce her to the music this season as well.
+I'm delighted that this year I snagged Jan Brett's illustrated The Nutcracker to read with my own children.

 Finally, I cannot end a post about Christmas Song picture books without mentioning A Christmas Carol by Charles Dickens.
-It’s true, it’s not a book about or providing the lyrics for a Christmas song.
-But as it’s title suggests, it is a book with a message of the spirit and joy of Christmas, as all these other Christmas books are.
-This year, we got the lovely unabridged Illustrated Classic version of The Christmas Carol from Usborne. (currently out of print)
+It's true, it's not a book about or providing the lyrics for a Christmas song.
+But as its title suggests, it is a book with a message of the spirit and joy of Christmas, as all these other Christmas books are.
+This year, we got the lovely unabridged Illustrated Classic version of The Christmas Carol from Usborne.
+Here are some favorite illustrated and unabridged versions of A Christmas Carol.

 There are many other Christmas songs I love for which I have not yet found a children's picture book, but this list is a start!
 Which are your favorites?